Endymion Wilkinson: Career

 In 1975, Wilkinson was sent by the European Commission to Beijing to make preparations for and participate in the talks between Christopher Soames and Zhou Enlai leading to the establishment of EU-China diplomatic relations.
 Wilkinson later served as head of the China desk in Brussels (1979–1982) and took part in many official talks in Beijing with China's most senior leaders.
 In 1981, he produced the blueprint for the forerunner of the China Europe International Business School.
 Between 1982 and 1987, he was DCM (Deputy Chief of Mission) in the EU's Bangkok Delegation (covering most of the Southeast Asian countries).
 Before becoming a director of the European Commission and his appointment as EU Ambassador to China in 1994, Wilkinson served as head of the Southeast Asia and Asia divisions in the commission (1988–1994).
 Among his activities at this time was the launch of a $100 million program to provide loans to 170,000 Vietnamese boat people refugees to enable them to start businesses on returning to Vietnam.

 As ambassador to China, Wilkinson proposed and later oversaw the switching of the focus of EU grant aid to China from agricultural projects (notably the development of dairy farming) to all forms of education (notably the founding of the China Europe International Business School [CEIBS] in Shanghai).
 During his seven years as ambassador EU grant aid to China increased very substantially (to 250 million euro).
 Wilkinson also served as the deputy head under Pascal Lamy of the European Commission negotiating team for China's entry into the World Trade Organization.

 After taking early retirement from the European Commission in 2001, Wilkinson lectured at Harvard (2001–2006), at Tsinghua University (2005), and at Peking University (2011–12).
 He has also been a visiting professor at Chinese Language and Culture University (1999–), and at Peking University (2001–2004; 2006–2014).
-He is currently an Associate in Research at the Fairbank Center, Harvard (2006–).

 His main publications from 1998 have been progressive updates and expansions of his manual of Chinese history, of which, since the publication of the preliminary edition (titled Research Guide) in 1973, over 35,000 copies have been sold (including 13,000 copies of the Chinese-language edition).
-The Enlarged Sixth (Fiftieth Anniversary) edition appeared in two volumes in 2022.
+The Enlarged Sixth (Fiftieth Anniversary) edition appeared in two volumes in 2022 weighing 5 kilos.
+Given the encyclopedic size and weight of this edition the decision was taken to publish the Seventh edition (2025) as a digital, not a print edition.
+The publisher is Pleco and the format is EPUB.
+This enables the text to adjust to fit different screen sizes, making it ideal for smartphones, tablets, and e-readers (on desktop computers).